mila-iqia/blocks/docs/index.rst

 * Dimension, type and axes-checking

+Want to get try it out?
+Start by :doc:`installing <setup>` Blocks and having a look at the :ref:`quickstart` further down this page.
+Once you're hooked, try your hand at the :ref:`tutorials`.

 .. warning::
    Blocks is a new project which is still under development.
 As such, certain (all) parts of the framework are subject to change.